mariusndini/SQLQueryReports/3) Tasks/readme.md

 # Snowflake Tasks
 https://docs.snowflake.net/manuals/sql-reference/sql/create-task.html

-Snowflake can create tasks (Think CRON jobs) internally to call stored procedures or to run jobs on a schedule.
+Snowflake can create tasks (CRON jobs) internally to call stored procedures or to run jobs on a schedule.
 Tasks and Streams are good combination with eachother.

 ```
 -- Create Tasks